SassafrasBirdsnest ferns and Syzygium floribundum

 Reasonably mature

-The previous comment was from a few years ago, a year or so ago I've started clearing a heavily privetted section of this gulley, near the bottom and I found a few more young Peppeberrys, among other seedlings, they will be appreciating the extra light.
+The previous comment was from a few years ago, about 2 years ago I started clearing a heavily privetted section of this gulley, near the bottom and I found a few more young Peppeberrys, among other seedlings, they will be appreciating the extra light.